smudge/decks/railsconf-2022/slides.md

 CLICK

-It can actually UPDATE those tables during POST/PUT/PATCH/DELETE/etc -->
+It can actually UPDATE those tables
+-->

 ---